GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 # Scaling

 This installation of Grafana is not intended to be scaled up.
-Please use it with a single replica only.
+Please use it with a single replica.

 # Backup and restore

-## Backup Grafana database
+## Backup the Grafana database

-Grafana container stores its stateful data in sqlite database, in a file located at `/var/lib/grafana/grafana.db`.
+The Grafana container stores its stateful data in an SQLite database, located in `/var/lib/grafana/grafana.db`.

 To backup the current version of the database file, run the following command: